-In Georgia, there is another compliance option: 2015 International Energy Conservation Code (IECC).
+In Alabama, there is an alternate compliance option: 2015 International Energy Conservation Code (IECC-2015).
 Where applicable, this field guide includes references that indicate important differences between ASHRAE 90.1 and the IECC; however, as noted, the bulk of this guide is keyed to ASHRAE 90.1-2013.
 For more information or training on IECC Commercial Provisions, please visit www.southface.org/education/our-courses/georgia-energy-code-support-documents and/or email energycodes@southface.org.